Community Gardens

 Vaughan Community Gardens

-The City of Vaughan currently supports four community garden projects on City-owned land.
+The City of Vaughan currently supports five community gardens on City-owned land.

 Allotment Gardens